LimaRAF/THREAT/README.md

 Also, the impact of the estimation or imputation of missing species information in the assessments that should evaluated and presented.
-See the section `Missing information, uncertainties and solutions` below for which information may include uncertainties in the assessments.
+See the section ‘Missing information, uncertainties and solutions’ below for which information may include uncertainties in the assessments.

 <br />